cognizone/semanticz-elastic-indexer/README.md

 - `uri` is the unique identifier for the document.
 - `data` is the RDF `Model` containing your data.
-- `shaclModel` is the SHACL `Model` used to guide the transformation during the conversion to JSON-LD.
+- `shacl` is the SHACL `Model` used to guide the transformation during the conversion to JSON-LD.
-- `jsonLdWriter` is an instance of `JsonLdWriter` configured according to your needs.
 - `elasticsearchClient` is your Elasticsearch client instance.
 - `"index-name"` is the name of the Elasticsearch index where the document will be stored.
 - `JsonLdUtils.modelToJsonLd()` converts the RDF `Model` to a JSON-LD string using the SHACL model.